bklieger-groq/stockbot-on-groq/README.md

 | **Top Stories for Specific Stock**<br>Stay informed with the latest news and headlines affecting specific companies. | ![Top Stories for Specific Stock](https://github.com/user-attachments/assets/fa0693f4-8eca-4d5c-90e7-42afda0d8acc) |
 | **Stock Screener to Find New Stocks and ETFs**<br>Discover new companies with a stock screening tool. | ![Stock Screener to Find New Stocks and ETFs](https://github.com/user-attachments/assets/8ecadec9-69a1-4e18-a9fe-7b30df9f6ff5) |

 ## Quickstart

 > [!IMPORTANT]
-> To use GroqNotes, you can use a hosted version at [groqnotes.streamlit.app](https://groqnotes.streamlit.app) or [groqnotes.replit.app](https://groqnotes.streamlit.app).
+> To use StockBot, you can use a hosted version at [groq-stockbot.vercel.app](https://groq-stockbot.vercel.app/).
-> Alternatively, you can run GroqNotes locally with Streamlit using the quickstart instructions.
+> Alternatively, you can run StockBot locally with Streamlit using the quickstart instructions.

-You will need to use the environment variables [defined in `.env.example`](.env.example) to run Next.js AI Chatbot.
-It's recommended you use [Vercel Environment Variables](https://vercel.com/docs/projects/environment-variables) for this, but a `.env` file is all that is necessary.

-> Note: You should not commit your `.env` file or it will expose secrets that will allow others to control access to your various OpenAI and authentication provider accounts.

-1. Install Vercel CLI: `npm i -g vercel`
-2. Link local instance with Vercel and GitHub accounts (creates `.vercel` directory): `vercel link`
-3. Download your environment variables: `vercel env pull`
+You will need a Groq API Key to run the application.
+You can obtain one [here on the Groq console](https://console.groq.com/keys).

+To get started locally, you can run the following:

 ```bash
 pnpm install
 pnpm dev
 ```

-Your app template should now be running on [localhost:3000](http://localhost:3000/).
+Your app should now be running on [localhost:3000](http://localhost:3000/).

 ## Authors